Detroit Metal City: Plot

 Soichi Negishi is a shy young musician who dreams of a career in pop.
 Dreams do not pay the bills, so he has ended up as the lead singer and guitarist of a blackened death metal band, "Detroit Metal City".
 In his stage costume, he adopts the persona of "Johannes Krauser II", a terrorist demon from hell said to have raped and killed his parents.
 The songs of DMC often encourage their audience to engage in similar immoral and illegal behavior, or tell stories of Krauser's criminal exploits in a parody of the genre.

 Negishi despises DMC and all that it stands for, but he cannot walk away from his role as the band's psychotic frontman.
 Under his meager exterior, Negishi is a rageaholic and also is very skilled at guitar playing.
 Furthermore, he feels obligation to the rest of the band and his label and is always roped back in by the manager of the band's label.
 The Krauser persona also functions as an outlet to vent his frustration over his failing personal career, which has not advanced beyond playing his original pop songs in the streets and earning the harsh disapproval of bystanders.

 Negishi is envious of the popularity DMC and his Krauser persona have achieved in contrast to the music he actually wants to play being ridiculed; his Krauser persona begins to emerge more often, which leads to Krauser's popularity growing.
-The series explores the futile attempts of Negishi to break this vicious circle, escape his DMC persona, and become a successful pop musician.
+The series explores the attempts of Negishi to break this vicious circle, escape his DMC persona, and become a successful pop musician.